Astronomy Graduate Program

 Pre-candidacy regulations and procedures, including application for candidacy (MA and PhD)

 Petitions for exceptions to astronomy program regulations

 Graduate school research and travel grants to students

-b) Chairperson, Graduate Studies Committee
+b) Chair of the Graduate Studies Committee (GSC)

 Graduate course offerings (scheduling and content)

 Matters involving the Graduate School office that cannot be handled by direct contact (petitions)